eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 ### Key Compromise Impersonation (KCI) {#key-compromise-impersonation-kci}

-A test was conducted where an attacker compromises an `InstanceFactor` (`IF`) from one ceremony and attempts to impersonate a Verifier in a different ceremony.
+A test was conducted where an attacker compromises an `InstanceFactor` (`IF`) from one attestation procedure and attempts to impersonate a Verifier in a different procedure.
 The model indicated this attack is not possible.
 The KCI security query passed, confirming that compromising a secondary factor (`IF`) does not allow an attacker to forge messages from a primary party (the Verifier), as they still lack the Verifier's private signing key.

 ### Verifier Key Compromise {#verifier-key-compromise}